TheIllusionistMirage/libKPEG/README.md

 save SFML-2.4.x which will be removed in the future (I'm using SFML just to test the output of the decode process, not to decode the image itself!).

-As of now, the decoded data is available in uncompressed RGB format in the file `dump.txt` which is produced after running the decoder (later on it will be to a `.ppm` image file) and is also displayed in a SFML GUI window.
+As of now, the decoded data is available in uncompressed RGB format in the `.ppm` format (the output for `filename.jpg` is `filename.ppm`) and is also displayed in a SFML GUI window.

 My goal of writing this library is to gain a better technical knowledge about JPEG image compression and also a self learning programming exercise.
 I have